 Under our funding agreement with SMRI, we may receive grant and equity funding upon achievement of product development milestones through Phase I clinical trials totaling \$9.0 million, subject to our mutual agreement with SMRI.
-As of June 30, 2009, we have received \$5.7 million from SMRI, \$3.2 million of which was characterized as grant funding and \$2.5 million of which was characterized as equity funding under the terms of the agreement.
+As of April 30, 2009, we have received \$5.7 million from SMRI, \$3.2 million of which was characterized as grant funding and \$2.5 million of which was characterized as equity funding under the terms of the agreement.
 We have agreed to pay royalties to SMRI based on any net income we receive from sales of a PDE10 product until we have paid a maximum aggregate amount that is a low single-digit multiple of the amount of grant funding that we have received from SMRI.
 This multiple increases as time elapses from the date we received the grant funding.
 There are no minimum payment obligations under our agreement with SMRI.
-Based on the amount of grant funding that we have received as of June 30, 2009, the maximum amount of royalties payable to SMRI is \$12.8 million.
+Based on the amount of grant funding that we have received as of March 31, 2009, the maximum amount of royalties payable to SMRI is \$12.8 million.
 The funding agreement and our obligation to pay a royalty to SMRI terminate when we have repaid such amount in the form of royalties.

 We previously utilized two contract research organizations to assist us in synthesizing compounds for our PDE10 program, ComGenex, Inc. (subsequently acquired by Albany Medical Research, Inc.) and Scottish Biomedical Research, Inc. If we select a clinical product candidate for our PDE10 program that is a compound synthesized by one of these contract research organizations, we may be required to make milestone payments to that organization upon the occurrence of certain development events, such as the filing of an IND, the initiation of clinical trials and receipt of marketing approval.
-The first event that triggered a milestone payment to Scottish Biomedical was its provision of a compound library.
 The total milestone payments potentially payable to ComGenex are up to \$3.4 million and to Scottish Biomedical are up to \$178,000 per compound.
 In such a case, we would also be required to pay to the organization a low single-digit percentage royalty on sales of a PDE10 inhibitor product that includes the organization's compound.
-We are no longer using either of these contract research organizations to synthesize or develop compounds and the terms of our agreements have ended, although our royalty and milestone payment obligations continue.
+We are no longer using either of these contract research organizations to synthesize or develop compounds and the terms of our agreements have ended.
 We and our other contract research organizations have also synthesized compounds for which we do not have any ongoing or future payment obligations.
 Due to the inherent uncertainties surrounding preclinical development, at this time we cannot determine whether we will use a compound that Scottish Biomedical or ComGenex synthesized for us, or whether we will use a compound that is not subject to any ongoing or future payment obligations.